kubeshop/testkube-docs/docs/articles/test-workflows-examples-configuration.md

 The configuration schema is OpenAPI-like.

 When the configuration variable doesn’t already have a default clause, it’s required.
-Values of configuration variables with sensitive flag will be stored in test workflow execution secret.
+Values of configuration variables with sensitive flags will be stored in test workflow execution secret.

 ### Using the Variables